 Brittany Casey "Casey"

-Education: James Madison University, Bachelor degree in Geography with focus on Environmental Conservation, Sustainability, and Development as well as Geographic Information Systems
+Education: Bachelor's degree in Geography, focus on Environmental Conservation, Sustainability, and Development as well as Geographic Information Systems, James Madison University

 - Facilitator and Program Coordinator with Outdoor Learning Center at Horizons